continuousphp/cli/docs/index.md

 Configure a new profile in interactive mode with this command:

-    $ continuousphpcli configure
+    $ continuousphp configure
      > Profile name [default]: myProfileName
      > User Token: XXXXXXXXXX
      < Profile myUserAccount saved in /home/user/.continuousphp/credentials

-If you choose `default` as the profile name, the continuousphpcli will automatically use this credential.
+If you choose `default` as the profile name, the continuousphp command will automatically use this credential.
 Otherwise, you must specify the option `--profile myProfileName` on each command.